Leverage Definition

 This ratio just illustrates the amount of leverage whether it's written 100:1 or 1:100.

-Leverage of 1:50 means you have borrowed using 1:50 and increased your trading capital 50 times.
+Leverage of 1:50 means you've borrowed using 1:50 and increased your trading capital 50 times.

 Example:

-This means you borrow $100 dollars for every dollar you have in your account.
+This signifies that you are borrowing $100 for each dollar present in your account.

-This means that if you open a account with $1,000 & your leverage option is 100:1, then you get $100 for every $1 you that you have in your account, total amount that you will control is:
+For example, if you open an account with $1,000 and select a leverage option of 100:1, you will control $100 for every $1 in your account, resulting in a total leverage amount.

-If for 1 dollar the broker gives and provides you 100
+If for $1 the broker gives and provides you 100

 Then if you have 1,000 you will get a total of: